Selling Your Business to a Competitor

 If you are a business owner, you’ve probably been approached by a potential buyer to sell your business.
 Should the buyer be your competition, you need to tread cautiously.
 When a sale to a competitor is successful, it can produce huge gains for both parties.
 Yet, when the sale to a competitor goes south, it can have dreadful results.

 Business owners need to plan for the day they sell, usually three to five years in advance.
-Ideally, you’ve thought through your plan which includes a structured process that nets multiple buyers bidding for the rights to your company.
-Should you not offer a planned structured process and instead talk to just one potential buyer, such as a competitor, you are releasing all leverage to that one buyer.
-Either way, if a competitor is one of the many buyers you engage with in a structured process, or only one buyer that has approached you out of the blue to sell your business, you need to know how to safely interact with your competitor in a potential sale situation.
+Ideally, you’ve thought through your plan, which includes a structured process to attract multiple buyers bidding for your company.
+If you don’t offer a planned, structured process and instead talk to just one potential buyer, such as a competitor, you give all leverage to that one buyer.
+Whether you engage with a competitor as one of many buyers in a structured process or as the only buyer who has approached you, you need to know how to safely interact with your competitor in a potential sale situation.

 Disadvantages to Selling to a Competitor